What’s The Best Robotic Vacuum Cleaner For 2020?

-Household chores, the things we love to hate!
-Sitting near to the top of tasks we love to hate is Vacuuming!
-But what if we had a Robotic Vacuum Cleaner?
+Sitting near to the top of household chores we love to hate is Vacuuming!
+But what if we had the best robotic vacuum cleaner to help?

-While there’s been much advancement within the vacuum space with companies releasing light-weight cordless options and super strenght suction, they still require you to do the work.
+While there’s been much advancement within the vacuuming space, they still require you to do the work.

-Sadly, you get what you pay for, and so expect to pay at least £200.
-The cheaper models often lack suction and some even struggle to navigate rooms effectively.
+Sadly, you get what you pay for, so expect to pay at least £200.
+The cheaper models often lack suction and can struggle to effectively navigate rooms.